• Skip to main content

 A dash of simple syrup livens up just about anything, from coffee to cocktails to desserts.
 But have you ever stopped to wonder how it's made?

-It’s an alarmingly simple process, actually, as learning how to make simple syrup requires little more than a few basic kitchen tools and a minimum of two ingredients, one of which is just water.
-There’s no catch, either; it really is just that simple.
+It's a simple process, actually, as learning how to make simple syrup requires little more than a few basic kitchen tools and a minimum of two ingredients, one of which is just water.
+There's no catch, either; it really is just that simple.

-If you’d like to learn how to make this simple flavored syrup for cakes, cocktails, coffee, etc. then read on.
+If you'd like to learn how to make this homemade sweetener for cakes, coffee, cocktails like this slushy margarita etc. then read on.
+You can also check out my cocktail mixer syrups.

 Optional - to infuse the syrup with flavor (pick one):